-Methods and Activities Materials/Resources Introduction (5 min) I. Explain that the activity is intended to help create a friendly and trusting atmosphere for the workshop through the sharing of personal stories.
+Methods and Activities Materials/Resources Int roduction (5 min) 1.
+Explain that the activity is intended to help create a friendly and trusting atmosphere for the workshop through the sharing of personal stories.
 Point out that this activity is also useful for initiating personal reflection on gender and its influence in our lives.
-Getting to Know One Another (38 min) I. Ask participants to pair up with someone they do not know very well.
-2. After each participant has found a partner, explain that participants will take turns-in their pairs-introducing themselves and answering a question.
+Ge tting to Know One Another (38 min) 1.
+2. Ask participants to pair up with someone they do not know very well.
+After each participant has found a partner, explain that participants will take turns-in their pairs-introducing themselves and answering a question.
 State that each person will have 2 minutes to introduce themselves (e.g., their name, where they are from, and the program/project they work on) and answer the following question: When did you first become aware of the fact that there were certain things you were allowed and not allowed to do as a woman/man?
-(If the workshop participants already have a good level of gender awareness and understanding, use the following prompt: "Describe some things you do in your personal life to step outside of traditional gender roles.")
-3. Explain that after 2 minutes you will instruct the participants to stop and switch so that the person who was speaking becomes the listener.
+(If the workshop participants already have a good level of gender awareness and understanding, use 3. the following prompt: "Describe some things you do in your personal life to step outside of traditional gender roles.")
+Explain that after 2 minutes you will instruct the participants to stop and switch 5. so that the person who was speaking becomes the listener.
 4. Ask participants if they have any questions, and clarify any misunderstandings.
-(SPEND NO MORE THAN 5 MINUTES ON STEPS 1-4) Next, ask participants to quickly decide with their partners who will introduce themselves first.
-6. Once they have agreed on the order, ask participants to begin.7.
+(SPEND NO MORE THAN 5 MINUTES ON STEPS 1-4) 5.
+Next, ask participants to quickly decide with their partners who will introduce themselves first.
+6. 7.
+Once they have agreed on the order, ask participants to begin.
 After 2 minutes, call time and ask participants to switch.
-8. After 2 minutes, ask participants to stop and bring everyone into a large circle.
+8. 9.
+After 2 minutes, ask participants to stop and bring everyone into a large circle.
 Ask each person to introduce their partner and to relate the stories or issues that they talked about.
-Allow no more than 3 minutes per pair. and they taked about 7 month in more than 5 minutes per pair.
-NOTE: It is important to ask each participant for their permission to share their story with the group.

-Conclusion (2 min) 10.
-End the activity by thanking everyone for their openness and for sharing their stories.
-State that the personal experiences served the purpose of illustrating the profound influence of gender norms in the shaping of our social identities. protound influence of gender from an are shaping of our social identities.
+Allow no more than 3 minutes per pair.
+DTE: It is important to ask each participant for their permission to share their story h the group. nclusion (2 min) End the activity by thanking everyone for their openness and for sharing their stories.
+State that the personal experiences served the purpose of illustrating the profound influence of gender norms in the shaping of our social identities.